s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 As can be seen from this, any function passed to `remotable` must have a top-level declaration.
 Furthermore, we must also add any function manually.
-This is usually okay for basic applications where the user usually knows which functions/values need to be serialized statically at compile time, but not in our use case as we want to be able to evaluate arbitrary functions/Arrows on remote nodes.
+This is usually okay for basic applications where the user knows which functions/values need to be serialized statically at compile time, but not in our use case, as we want to be able to evaluate arbitrary functions/Arrows on remote nodes.
 In Chapter \ref{sec:parEvalCloudHaskell}, we will see how to resolve this problem.